 - Plug in your hair dryer and pop it on its coldest setting.

-A spritz of non-stick cooking oil is a great way to cut down on nail polish drying time.
-Alternatively, you can also use a little hairspray if you are out of cooking oil.
+A drop of non-stick cooking oil is a great way to cut down on nail polish drying time.
+You may also use baby oil, olive oil, or any carrier or essential oil.

 What You Need

 - Carrier oil, essential oil, baby oil, or cooking oil

 - Paper towels

 - Once you are done applying the polish, use a dropper to gently apply 1-2 drops of oil on your freshly painted nails.

 - Let the oil sit for a few minutes.
 The oil soaks into the paint, making it dry faster.

 - When you notice the oil beading on top of your nail paint, use a dry paper towel to wipe it away.

 Using commercial nail polish drying drops will cut your wait time in half.
 These products not only help dry the paint faster but also make your nails look super shiny.
 They also nourish and condition the skin around your cuticles.